free5ty1e/CinnaBuntu-v0.01.14.04.2.4/README.md

 # CinnaBuntu (Alpha)
-### Version 0.01.14.04.2.4
+### Version 0.02.14.04.2.4

-This is to install Alpha CodeName:CinnaBuntu v0.01.14.04.2.4 A custom build to be added to any Ubuntu 14.04 (or similar Debian) To add Cinnamon 2.4 Desktop capability and custom programs and configs
+---

+Use this install on a fresh Ubuntu Linux 14.04 (or similar) to add Cinnamon 2.4, my recommended packages, remove no longer essential packages, and do other minor configs

+---
 Version number explination:
-0.01 | 14.04 | 2.4
+0.02 | 14.04 | 2.4

 First set is this script verion (0.01)
 Second set is for Ubuntu version (14.04)